 Chairman Sarbanes, Senator Gramm, Distinguished Members of this Committee:

-Thank you, Mr. Chairman, Senator Gramm, and Members of the Committee, for this opportunity.
-I would be pleased to try to answer any questions you may have.
+Thank you, Mr. Chairman, Senator Gramm, and Members of this Committee for this opportunity.
+I would be happy to answer any questions you may have.

 Home | Menu | Links | Info | Chairman's Page